WordFnd.com

 acarid (noun) very small free-living arachnid that is parasitic on animals or plants; related to ticks

-(noun) concurrence of opinion Synonyms: conformity, accordance
+(noun) concurrence of opinion Synonyms: accordance, conformity

 (noun) a written agreement between two states or sovereigns Synonyms: pact, treaty